-Mexican-Style Steak and Arugula Salad with Avocado and Mango combines lean flank steak with peppery arugula, sweet mango, creamy avocado, and crunchy pepitas with a savory guajillo vinaigrette in a quick, healthy, low carb main dish salad!
+This Mexican-Style Steak and Arugula Salad combines lean flank steak with peppery arugula, sweet mango, creamy avocado, and crunchy pepitas.
+A savory guajillo vinaigrette serves as both a marinade and a dressing, making it a quick, healthy, low carb main dish salad!

 Admittedly we don't have a real "spring" in McAllen, Texas.
 We have a range of hot to very hot and humid, with a few cool and pleasant days sprinkled here and there throughout the year.
 In May, we're definitely using our grill regularly.
 If you live in the frozen north, be sure to pin this Mexican-Style Steak and Arugula Salad for summer!

-I have a confession to make: I had to check this post before deciding what direction I wanted to head for my #ProgressiveEats recipe this month.
-I will chalk it up to the lack of seasons and year ’round availability of quality produce in south Texas.
-LOL.
+I have a confession to make: I have to check this post before deciding what seasonal produce to recommend to my readers for spring.
+I will chalk it up to the lack of seasons and our year 'round availability of quality produce in south Texas. 😅

 While the marinade-vinaigrette takes a few minutes to prepare, it serves as both the 1.
 Marinade and 2.
 Vinaigrette.
 While the flank steak marinates, spend 5 minutes making these Easy Spiced Candied Pepitas.